jason0x43/mistycon/README.md

 ```

 If your editor is properly configured, the Deno language server will be used to
-provide completion for the misty API when you edit files in the `skills/`
+provide completion for the misty API (the typings are very much a work in progress)
-directory.
+when you edit files in the `skills/` directory.

 ## Misty II API